Knowing your investor profile will help you work out the kind of investments you should consider.

 Risk

-Risk and reward is the classic investor’s balancing act.
+Risk and reward are the classic investor’s balancing act.
 It is wise to start your investment journey carefully in order to properly assess your tolerance.

 Your risk tolerance level is a key element to defining your investor profile.
 If your objectives consist of earning regular income and preserving your capital and high returns are not your priority, a portfolio of low-risk investments that provide stability may be the perfect solution for you.